Your free business.com+ membership unlocks exclusive tech deals and advisor support

 6 ways to improve teamwork in your workplace

-How to encourage teamwork graphic
+teamwork graphic

-1. Create a safe and trusting environment
+1. Create a safe and trusting environment.

 TipBottom line

-4. Use technology to enhance communication
+4. Use technology to enhance communication.

 “Any tool or app that allows your team to easily communicate with one another, keep track of project status and share files with each other is going to help foster a teamwork environment,” said Kyle MacDonald, VP of marketing and business development at Mojio.

-5. Define roles clearly and celebrate individual contributions
+5. Define roles clearly and celebrate individual contributions.

 “While it might not seem connected, your team will function much better as an actual team if each member knows what their individual role in the team is,” MacDonald shared.
 “This way, each team member can fulfill their duties and then help out other team members that might need it.”

-6. Set and track shared goals
+6. Set and track shared goals.

-Setting and tracking goals as a group fosters a sense of teamwork and encouragement.
+Setting and tracking business goals as a group fosters a sense of teamwork and shared accountability.
 “If employees are all working toward the same thing as one, they are much more likely to help each other out, communicate and work together to reach the goal, especially if it benefits everyone as a whole or there is a shared reward,” explained Joanna Zambas, content and social media manager and career expert at CareerAddict.

 Real-world companies that improved teamwork and collaboration